 Bridge Winners connects bridge players from around the world through their social network and provides a venue to learn, share, and talk about the game we love.

 These are some of the tournaments that have been recommended and/or discussed on the show.

 Thank you, Wikipedia.

 Great Bridge Links is a site with card game links, contract bridge news, bridge software, bridge resources, learn to play bridge schools and websites, bridge blogs, bridge tournament calendar, play bridge online clubs and links for duplicate and contract bridge players and card lovers around the world.

 There are lots of places you can learn to play bridge (try your local bridge club or search for classes or instructors online).
 If you need some assistance, approach your national bridge organization for resources in your community.
 We've linked here to the list of National Bridge Organizations listed with the World Bridge Federation.

 Growing your bridge library?
 Here are some books suggested by our guests and some of our personal favorites.
-Save 20% on our recommended titles from The Bridge Shop.

 Online bridge reimagined.
 Enjoy the social aspects of bridge with video and audio communication at the table.
 Enjoy two free ACBL games on Swan when you send us a "the more the merrier" story.